MythBusters (2006 season): Miniature Earthquake Machine

 The MythBusters tested one of Nikola Tesla's publications.

 Exploding Lava Lamp

-Kari, Tory and Grant began by examining the news story that 24-year-old Philip Quinn had been killed two years beforehand in his trailer home in Kent, Washington after he heated a lava lamp on his stove, only for it to blow up and send a glass shard into his chest.
+Kari, Tory, and Grant began by examining the news story that 24-year-old Philip Quinn had been killed two years beforehand in his trailer home in Kent, Washington, after he heated a lava lamp on his stove, only for it to blow up and send a glass shard into his chest.
 This earned them the moniker of "MSI: Myth Scene Investigation", an homage to CSI.
-They eventually tested whether the following can potentially blow up with lethal consequences if heated on a stove by heating the material in question on a stove and placing a ballistic gel torso with an actual human ribcage and a fake heart near the stove so that they could examine potential injuries:
+They eventually tested whether the following can potentially blow up with lethal consequences if heated on a stove by heating the material in question on a stove and placing a ballistics gel torso with an actual human ribcage and a fake heart near the stove so that they could examine potential injuries: